Bartolomé Masó, Cuba: Demographics

 In 2022, the municipality of Bartolomé Masó had a population of 46,711.
 With a total area of 629 km2, it has a population density of 74 /km2.
 In 2009, around 73% of Bartolomé Masó's territorial area of 634 square kilometers was rural and difficult to access.

 Earthquakes

 On 10 November 2024, a 6.8 magnitude earthquake struck the coast of southeastern Cuba at UTC 05:00.
 The location of the earthquake was measured to be just about 40 miles away SSW of Bartolomé Masó.
-The earthquake’s strength was felt along the coast of Cuba, which had already been experiencing flash flooding due to Hurricane Oscar, and major destruction.
-Cuban President Miguel Díaz-Canel Bermúdez said on X that the quakes damaged homes and powerlines and caused landslides in the coastal provinces of Santiago de Cuba and Granma.
+The earthquake's strength was felt along the coast of Cuba, which had already been experiencing flash flooding due to Hurricane Oscar, and major destruction.
+First Secretary of the Communist Party of Cuba Miguel Díaz-Canel Bermúdez said on X that the quakes damaged homes and powerlines and caused landslides in the coastal provinces of Santiago de Cuba and Granma.
 He urged people in those areas to stay outside in open spaces stating, "The first and most essential thing is to save lives."

-The town was again hit by an earthquake with a magnitude of 3.3 degrees in February 2025, with the epicenter being 24 kilometers from Bartolomé Masó.
+The town was again hit by an earthquake with a magnitude of 3.3 in February 2025, with the epicenter being 24 kilometers from Bartolomé Masó.